DANDY0/ECS-RPG/README.md

 This is RPG prototype built with Unity and ECS (Entitas).
-The video above demonstrates basic combat, movement, and logic.
+⬇️ The video below demonstrates basic combat, movement, and logic ⬇️

 ![Preview](Preview.gif)